AndrewVSutherland/CompletelyDecomposableModularJacobians/README.md

 ## Data

-The file `exmaples.txt` contains details about each of the 84 modular curves X_H listed in Table 1 of the paper.
+The file `examples.txt` contains details about each of the 84 modular curves X_H listed in Table 1 of the paper.
 The file contains lines of the form
 ```
   N:i:g:gens:label:[ec1,ec2,...]
 ```